Pesticide: Economics

 In one study, the human health and environmental costs due to pesticides in the United States was estimated to be $9.6 billion: offset by about $40 billion in increased agricultural production.

 Additional costs include the registration process and the cost of purchasing pesticides: which are typically borne by agrichemical companies and farmers respectively.
-The registration process can take several years to complete (there are 70 different types of field tests) and can cost $50–70 million for a single pesticide.
+The registration process can take several years to complete (there are 70 types of field tests) and can cost $50–70 million for a single pesticide.
 At the beginning of the 21st century, the United States spent approximately $10 billion on pesticides annually.

 Resistance

 The use of pesticides inherently entails the risk of resistance developing.
 Various techniques and procedures of pesticide application can slow the development of resistance, as can some natural features of the target population and surrounding environment.

 Alternatives

 Alternatives to pesticides are available and include methods of cultivation, use of biological pest controls (such as pheromones and microbial pesticides), genetic engineering (mostly of crops), and methods of interfering with insect breeding.
 Application of composted yard waste has also been used as a way of controlling pests.

 These methods are becoming increasingly popular and often are safer than traditional chemical pesticides.
 In addition, EPA is registering reduced-risk pesticides in increasing numbers.